NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ### Application Registration

-An application needs to be "registered" in order to be used in the GDC Portal.
+An application needs to be "registered" to be used in the GDC Portal.
 Registration is done by adding the application using `createGdcAppWithOwnStore`function.
-If the app is not using its own store, then the `createGdcApp` function can be used.
+If the app is not using its store, then the `createGdcApp` function can be used.

 ```typescript
 import { createGdcAppWithOwnStore } from "@gff/core";